-- a) AGENCY will comply with COUNTY and departmental policies and procedures. - b) AGENCY will cooperate in monitoring site visits including, but not limited to, review of staff, fiscal and client records, programmatic documents, and will provide related information at any reasonable time. - c) AGENCY will submit other reports and information in such formats and at such times as may be prescribed by the COUNTY.
+- a) AGENCY will comply with COUNTY and departmental policies and procedures. - b) AGENCY will cooperate in monitoring site visits including, but not limited to, review of staff, fiscal and client records, programmatic documents, and will provide related information at any reasonable time. - c) AGENCY will submit other reports and information in such formats and at such times as may be prescribed by the COUNTY. - d) AGENCY will submit reports on any monitoring of the program funded in whole or in part by the COUNTY that are conducted by federal, state or local governmental agencies or other funders.

-- d) AGENCY will submit reports on any monitoring of the program funded in whole or in part by the COUNTY that are conducted by federal, state or local governmental agencies or other funders. - e) If the AGENCY receives accreditation reviews, each accreditation review will be submitted to the COUNTY after receipt by AGENCY. - f) All monitoring reports will be as detailed as may be reasonably requested by the COUNTY and will be deemed incomplete if not satisfactory to the COUNTY as determined in its sole reasonable discretion.
+- e) If the AGENCY receives accreditation reviews, each accreditation review will be submitted to the COUNTY after receipt by AGENCY. - COUNTY and will be deemed incomplete if not satisfactory to the COUNTY as determined in its sole reasonable discretion.
 Reports will contain the information or be in the format as may be requested by the COUNTY.
 If approved by the COUNTY, the COUNTY will accept a report from another monitoring agency in lieu of reports customarily required by the COUNTY.